Comprehensive Corn Snake Care Guide

 Corn Snake Natural Habitat

-Corn snakes are a North American species that is found throughout the southeastern and central U.S.
+Corns are a North American species of snake found throughout the southeastern and central U.S.

 Corn snakes get their name because of the species presence around and near stores of grain, where they prey on mice and rats that feed on corn.